 Example: “Everyone knows fast food is bad for you!”

-In summary, returning to a true sense of knowing what your taste preferences are not only allows for progression in eating disorder recovery but also brings the gift of being able to make food decisions that both support your body and brings back the joy and connection that eating can provide in our lives.
+In summary, returning to a true sense of knowing what your taste preferences do not only allow for progression in eating disorder recovery but also brings the gift of being able to make food decisions that both support your body and bring back the joy and connection that eating can provide in our lives.
 If you need help with recovery, reach out to us at 1-888-364-5977 or start our intake process today.